rudraksh97/The-Spine-Project/README.md

 visited some medical centre seeking for their treatment.
 The X-ray images of the patients highlighted the thoracic and lumbar regions of the vertebral column.
 For each patient in the dataset, two X-Ray images highlighting two different views namely AP and Lateral were available.
-So total 2000 X-ray images, equally divided among the two views were available.
+So total 2000 X-ray images were there, equally divided among the two views.

 ## Data preprocessing and Dataset generation